Testing Most Influential Sets: Experiments

-We re-examine the controversial finding that rugged terrain benefits African economies when compared to the rest of the world \citep{nunn_historical_2020}. \citet{kuschnig_hidden_2021} identify the Seychelles, coupled with any of Rwanda, Lesotho, Eswatini, and the Comoros, as influential, removing significance of the estimate of interest.
+\paragraph{Economic Development and Geography.} We re-examine the controversial finding that rugged terrain benefits African economies when compared to the rest of the world \citep{nunn2012Ruggedness}. \citet{kuschnig_hidden_2021} call the influence of the Seychelles, which remove significance of the estimate of interest when coupled with any of Rwanda, Lesotho, Eswatini, and the Comoros.
+However, lacking the statistical framework that we provide, they were not able to test whether this level of influence should be deemed excessive or not.

-Our results decisively resolve this controversy. \autoref{tab:rugged_infl} reveals the Seychelles as excessively influential on $\hat\theta_{\text{rugged}}$, both individually ($p < 0.001$) and in combination with other outliers except for Lesotho.
-This confirms the suspected confounding from the size of nations, lending statistical rigor to prior concerns.
+We can now decisively resolve this controversy. \autoref{tab:rugged_infl} reveals the Seychelles as excessively influential on $\hat\theta_{\text{rugged}}$, both individually ($p < 0.001$) and in combination with other outliers, except for Lesotho.
+This substantiates the suspected confounding from the size of nations \citep{kuschnig_hidden_2021}, lending statistical rigor to prior concerns and calling into question the differential relation between ruggedness and income in Africa.